iurecastro/iurecastro/README.md

 During my time at Indra, I worked on developing various web and mobile solutions for the State of Goiás Government.
 Some of the projects I contributed to:

-- **[Transparency Portal of the State of Goiás](https://transparencia.go.gov.br/)**: Development of the state's public financial transparency portal.
+- **[Transparency Portal of the State of Goiás](https://transparencia.go.gov.br/)**: Web/Mobile development of the state’s public financial transparency portal.
-- **[Covenants Portal of the State of Goiás](http://www.portal.convenios.go.gov.br/portaldeconvenios/)**: System for managing and monitoring agreements and contracts.
+- **[Covenants Portal of the State of Goiás](http://www.portal.convenios.go.gov.br/portaldeconvenios/)**: Web/Mobile development for managing and monitoring agreements and contracts.
+- **[General Controller's Office of the State of Goiás](#)**: Web/Mobile development for the State's General Controller's Office.
 - **[Seminar on Ethics and Integrity](#)**: Web/Mobile platform for transparency and ethics seminars.
+- **[Ombudsman Management Report](#)**: Web development for the Ombudsman’s management report platform.
+- **[Coffee with Ombudsmen of the State of Goiás](#)**: Web/Mobile development for a platform dedicated to the "Coffee with Ombudsmen" initiative.
+- **[1st Goian Seminar of Ombudsmen of the State of Goiás](#)**: Web/Mobile development for the 1st seminar dedicated to Ombudsmen.
+- **[Intranet Updates for the General Controller of the State of Goiás](#)**: Regular updates and improvements to the intranet of the General Controller’s office.

 ---